JJMinton/conferenceTimer/README.md

+# conferenceTimer
-control software for raspberry pi to provide a timing funcitonality for parrallel conference sessions. controllers provided for mointor display and traffic light system
+Control software for raspberry pi to provide a timing functionality for parallel conference sessions.
+Controllers are provided for monitor display and traffic light system

+Server synchronisation is also included, where the program will update to changes in the schedule file and the new program will be loaded after restart.

-## Requirements
+### Requirements
 * \>Python3.5 with pandas
 * internet connection (for correct time and file syncing)
 * XDG-compliant desktop environment (for program auto-start)

-## Todo
+### To do
 * document and implement time update
 * trigger watchdog from rsync
 * run rsync on startup